 CF Finance Acquisition Corp.
-II (the "Company") was incorporated in Delaware on September 27, 2019.
+II ("CFII," now known as View, Inc. as of March 8, 2021, "View" or the "Company") was incorporated in Delaware on September 27, 2019.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").